 Your car’s brakes are perhaps it’s most important safety feature.
-Keeping them in good working order is crucial not only for your own safety, but that of your passengers and other others sharing the same road.
+Keeping them in good working order is crucial not only for your own safety, but that of your passengers and others sharing the same road.
 It’s therefore important to have regular brake inspections done (at least once a year) to ensure your brakes are working properly, keeping you safe, and helping to avoid costly replacements.
-You should however have a brake inspection done right away if you’re experiencing any of the following:
+You should, however have a brake inspection done right away if you’re experiencing any of the following:

 - Your brakes are continuously squeaking, squealing, or grinding.

 - Your brake or anti-lock braking system (ABS) warning light comes on.

 - Your car jerks or pulls to one side when braking.

 - You need to pump your brakes for them to work properly.